 When we were kids, it was all about readin', ritin' and 'rithmatic.
 On the sea, especially in cold water environments, it is all about rescue, recovery and re-warming.
-I don't expect that there are many boaters out there on our bays, creeks and littoral areas of the ocean now.
-But some are out there.
-And the waters will still be cold once April 1 comes around and the moorings go back in.
-This column is about that.
+I don't expect that there are currently many boaters out there on our bays, lakes and coastal waters.
+But some are out there, and it's important that they know what to do if they or a crew member falls into the water.

-He Fell In And Can't Get Out- Rescue
+He Fell In and Can't Get Out - Rescue

-We've written about the new NYS law that requires PFDs on all boaters in boats under 21' between 11/1 and May 1 of the following year (see The Independent, "New York State - New Life-Jacket Law Goes Into Effect Nov 1, 2009", 11/4/09) and about hypothermia (see The Independent, "Surviving Hypothermia", 2/14/07.)
-When I wrote about hypothermia, I suggested that you conduct a little experiment with the kids (or yourself!) to demonstrate the power of water to draw heat out of you - 25x faster than air of the same temperature.
-To prove it, try this experiment with the kids... get a glass of water to room temperature and drop an ice cube in it; at the same time, lay an ice cube on a napkin next to the glass of water.
-When the ice cube in the glass has melted away, there will still only be a small amount of dampness around the ice cube sitting on the napkin...
-But, upon further research conducted by cold-water specialists in Canada (where the water is cold all the time, when it isn't frozen), exertion - such as thrashing or swimming - can increase that heat-stealing mechanism up to 10x - that's 250x now!
+When I've lectured about hypothermia, I often suggest that students conduct a little experiment with the kids (or yourself!) to demonstrate the power of water to draw heat out of you -25 times faster than air of the same temperature.
+To prove it, try this experiment with the kids: get a glass of water to room temperature and drop an ice cube in it; at the same time, lay an ice cube on a napkin next to the glass of water.

+When the ice cube in the glass has melted away, there will still only be a small amount of dampness around the ice cube sitting on the napkin.
+But, upon further research conducted by cold water specialists in Canada (where the water is cold all the time, when it isn't frozen), exertion - such as thrashing or swimming - can increase that heat-stealing mechanism up to

+10 times; that's 250 times now!

 So, if someone falls in, it is critical to get them out ASAP.
-See The Independent, "Man Overboard!", 11/8/06, 10/29/08, and 11/19/08.